-- (5) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property. - (6) "Obligation" means an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment. - (7) Repealed by S.L.
-2018-41, § 1, eff.
-June 22, 2018. - (8) "Senior executive branch official."--The Governor, Lieutenant Governor, member of the Council of State, or head of department as defined in G.S.
+- (5) "Obligation" means an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment. - (6) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property. - (7) "Public employee," "public official," and "public employment" includes federal, State, and local employees and officials. - (8) "Senior executive branch official."
+The Governor, Lieutenant Governor, member of the Council of State, or head of department as defined in G.S.
 143B-3.